Careers

 • Use your personal and practical experience, knowledge, and first-hand insight to benefit and support the team.

-• Employ a strengths-based model to promote personal growth, development, and recovery in Community Members served.
+• Employ a strengths-based model of assistance to promote personal growth, development, and recovery in Community Members served.

 Data Collection and Documentation